metatronxcorporation/myapp/README.md

 myapp]$ make

+### Note:

-### Note that this only has to be done once.
+That this only has to be done once.
 From now on you can build the application by running this command from inside the build subdirectory:

 ~]$ make all